 Duodenal switch surgery is a procedure that physically reduces the size of the stomach by removing the gallbladder and changing the positioning of intestines.
 It’s a procedure meant for patients who are clinically obese and have failed to achieve meaningful weight loss results through dieting and other means.
-The purpose of the procedure is to limit calorie intake and fat absorption.
+The purpose of the procedure is to:

 How It Works

 Approximately 70 percent of the stomach area that includes the first part of the small intestine is removed with a duodenal switch procedure.
 After the initial removal of most of the stomach, the remaining section is “stapled,” or separated, to create a 2-4 ounce pouch.
 Pressure receptor nerves that help create the feeling of being full are left intact.
 The re-routing discourages excessive absorption and prevents stomach contents from interacting with digestive juices.

 The procedure is reserved for patients who are considered morbidly obese, defined by the Centers for Disease Control and Prevention as an individual over their ideal body weight by at least 100 pounds or having a BMI (body mass index) of 35 or above.
 Diabetics who meet the weight requirement and are unable to adequately control glucose levels with insulin alone may also benefit from the procedure.

 Before and After

 Some patients may be asked to lose some weight prior to surgery or make dietary changes to reduce the risk of complications.
 Potential issues post-surgery includes protein and vitamin deficiencies from reduced absorption.
 Intestinal blockages sometimes occur, but are often easily treatable.
 Activities will need to be limited during the healing process.